Continuous & Discontinuous Measurement in ABA

 Benefits and Limitations of Continuous Measurement

 Continuous measurement offers several benefits in ABA practice.
 It allows practitioners to capture the full range of behaviors, providing a more accurate representation of the behavior's occurrence.
-This detailed data can lead to more informed decision-making and effective intervention planning.
+This detailed data can lead to more informed decision-making and effective behavior intervention planning.

 While continuous measurement has its advantages, it may not always be practical or necessary.
 Time constraints, limited resources, or behaviors that occur infrequently may make discontinuous measurement a more suitable option.